 Fedco Seed Orders

 Still looking to order seeds?
 The Sustainability Project will be placing a final FEDCO order after the Seed Celebration.
 By placing your FEDCO seed order through The Sustainability Project, you save on shipping charges and help support our Annual Seed Celebration and Sustainable Community Fair and our Emerson Brook Forest Center’s trails and perennial gardens.
 We choose FEDCO seeds because they offer a large selection of organic, heirloom, and open pollinated varieties.
-You can stop by Green Energy Options, Keene for a paper catalog or go online to www.fedcoseeds.com.
+You can contact us for a paper catalog or go online to www.fedcoseeds.com.

-All orders must be dropped off at the Seed Celebration on Saturday, February 8th or emailed to Lenoir at firstname.lastname@example.org by noon on Sunday, February 9th.
+All orders must be dropped off at the Seed Celebration on Saturday, February 25th or emailed to Lenoir at firstname.lastname@example.org by noon on Sunday, February 26th.
 Be sure to include product ID number, name, and quantity desired as well as your contact information.
-These orders are for seeds only, not Moose Tubers or Garden Supply.
-If you are hand-writing a form, please write neatly.
-We’ll notify you when your seeds are ready for pick up at Green Energy Options.
+These orders are for seeds only, NOT Moose Tubers or Garden Supply.
+Please make checks out to: The Sustainability Project.
+We’ll notify you to make arrangements when your seeds are ready for pick up.
 Thank you for your support!